Amazing3D/FreeRTOS-Pebble/README.md

 * **System applications.** We'll, uh, get there when we have some.
 Yeah.

+### Code style guide

+logging:
+- DRV_LOG for hw
+- KERN_LOG for rcore drivers
+- SYS_LOG for rcore processes
+- APP_LOG is automatic for apps(edited)

+No style wars.
+Do what's best.

 ## Reuse and contact

 RebbleOS is an open-source project licensed (primarily) under a BSD-style